 According to experts, healthcare for the elderly requires a totally different approach as compared to healthcare for the younger population.
 Dr. Choo Wei Chieh, Ninkatec homecare physician shared, “The focus for elderly care is patient-centered, preventive and long-term care.
 For example, elderlies have a higher risk of falling.
 They often require a longer recovery phase.
 Recovery again may be extended due to surgery related complications such as infection, bleeding, etc, especially at home.
 Therefore, prevention in elderly care is crucial.
 When I see an elderly patient, I often try to understand their medical history, their existing medical conditions, the medications that they are currently taking so as to form a comprehensive overview of the care they require.
 So I always recommend elderly patients have regular follow up by a doctor familiar with their medical history.”

 Compared with options such as assisted living or nursing home, elderly home care or “Aging in Place”, which means remaining in your own home for as long as you can in the later years of life, is often preferred and the desire of most elderly patients.
 There are a few advantages to “Aging in Place”.
 Firstly, elderly care at home is less costly in the long run.
 Typical nursing home rates in Singapore range from $1200 to $4500 monthly, depending on location, available facilities, room type, as well as subsidies.
 Home care involves higher initial costs such as home modification, engagement of caregivers and training of helpers to ensure care and safety of the elderly.
 However, in the long run, elderly home care often turns out to cost less.
+You can also apply for caregiver’s financial support schemes and grants to allay the cost.
 Secondly, most seniors prefer staying at home.
 It is a healthier and safer environment where they feel they can maintain their daily and social routines, be close to friends and family, and maintain a sense of personal dignity.

 Development in medical technology has enabled big progress in elderly home care service.
 In Singapore, companies such as Ninkatec use medical technology to remotely monitor the elderly patient’s condition at home.
 This continuous monitoring helps to relieve the strain on family members and caregivers.
 It also allows doctors to provide timely and preemptive prevention of medical crises, potentially reducing the need for hospitalisation whilst ensuring elderlies receive the care they require.